Measurement of Total Gaseous Mercury in Air or Other Gases at Ultratrace Levels (ppq - parts per quadrillion)

 Atomic Absorption Detector

-The detector used in the UT-3000 provides a maximum of sensitivity, precision and stability.
+The mercury vapor detector used in the UT-3000 provides a maximum of sensitivity, precision and stability.
 A high

 frequency driven electrodeless mercury low pressure lamp is used as UV light source.
 It generates a 253.7 nm emission line of an extremely narrow bandwidth which is congruent with the absorption line of the Hg atoms measured.
 The reference beam method is applied to get an exceedingly high stability of the UV source.
 The mercury concentration is measured in an optical cell which has been made entirely of fused silica (Suprasil).
 Thanks to the sensitivity enhancement provided by the GoldTrap there is no need for a long path cell which always has a greater surface effect.
 Recent solid state UV detectors with subsequent digital signal processing are used for absorption measurement.

 It is essential that the trap is free of mercury before sampling.
 This is ensured by a cleaning step which is automatically performed.
 To keep particles out of the system and to protect the trap from passivation, a filter is installed upstream the sample inlet.
 The filter is made of low-interactive material; the filter membrane has a porosity of 0.45 µm and is made of PTFE.
 The complete filter unit is easily replaceable.

 The sample flow is measured with a high precision electronic mass flow meter.
 The flow rate integrated over time gives the total sample volume.
 The flow is automatically changed to a lower value during the desorption step to achieve maximum sensitivity.

 UT-3000: Flow diagram

 The Mercury Instruments GoldTrap is used to capture total gaseous mercury (TGM) directly from the